 Although I'm feeding my dogs several different sources of vitamin A, I'm not worried about vitamin A toxicity.
 After an evening of reading several articles, I realized that my dogs aren't getting enough vitamin A to reach toxic levels.

-According to PetEducation.com, dogs require a minimum of 2272 IU (international unit) per pound of food consumed; this amounts to 50 IU per pound of body weight according to VetInfo.com.
+According to VetInfo.com, dogs require a minimum of 2272 IU (international unit) per pound of food consumed; this amounts to 50 IU per pound of body weight.
 To reach a toxic level, a dog would need to consume between 2500 IU and 113,600 IU per pound of food consumed fed daily for months or years.

 If your brain is melting when you see the “IU”, and you're wondering “what the hell?,” you're not alone.
 I still don't have a proper grasp of this.
 However, I'll try and explain.
 IU is how vitamins are measured.
 The milligrams (mg) that make up a vitamin's IU depend on the potency/concentration of the vitamin.
 If you want to dig deeper, there are IU to mg calculation sites.

 The more I read, the more confident I became that my dogs are doing fine.
 Vitamin A toxicity usually happens if a dog dines on a bottle of spilled vitamin A supplements – not through a balanced raw diet.
-Toxicity can also occur if we feed our dogs too much cod liver oil (I prefer Bonnie & Clyde fish oil, hemp oil, and camelina oil) or too much liver.
+Toxicity can also occur if we feed our dogs too much cod liver oil (I prefer Bonnie & Clyde fish oil and whole, raw sardines) or too much liver.
 I'm careful about the amount of liver in my dogs' diet because too much will throw their diet out of balance and lead to diarrhea and, apparently, vitamin A toxicity.

 How Much Vitamin A is In…